Non-stop flights to Rome (Fiumicino) (FCO)

 Non-stop flights from the US to Rome (Fiumicino)

-Alitalia (SkyTeam): year-round flights from Boston (BOS), seasonal flights from Chicago (ORD), year-round flights from Los Angeles (LAX), Miami (MIA), New York City (JFK), San Francisco (SFO) and Washington (IAD).
+ITA Airways (Star Alliance): year-round flights from Boston (BOS), seasonal flights from Chicago (ORD), year-round flights from Houston (IAH), Los Angeles (LAX), Miami (MIA), New York City (JFK), San Francisco (SFO) and Washington (IAD).

-American Airlines (Oneworld): year-round flights from Chicago (ORD), Dallas-Fort Worth (DFW), seasonal flights from New York City (JFK) and year-round flights from Philadelphia (PHL).
+American Airlines (Oneworld): seasonal flights from Charlotte (CLT), Chicago (ORD), year-round flights from Dallas-Fort Worth (DFW), seasonal flights from Miami (MIA), New York City (JFK) and year-round flights from Philadelphia (PHL).

-United Airlines (Star Alliance): year-round flights from New York (EWR).
+Air India (Star Alliance): seasonal flights from New York City (JFK).

 Non-stop flights from Canada to Rome (Fiumicino)